jarano93/green-grocer/README.md

 the default output file is ~/fresh-mangos/, can change the location in the mangos script

 pass url of series as a argument to mangos to download all english works in the series

+###### What's Next?

+The next major build of mangos should be interruptible, so you can cancel downloading a series then resume later without having to restart the entire process.

+Maybe be able to pass multiple series url's as args so mangos downloads them all sequentially.

+Maybe in the future have the choice to filter by group/chapters but I'm not to hot on this, especially filtering by chapter